Make a Positive Difference to the Earth

-I am Hsinchun Wang from Taiwan and people know me by my English name, Phoebe.
-I am a European Political Sociology major, but in practice, I had been working as a strategic partnership manager in semiconductor company prior to the move to Germany.
+I am Hsinchun Wang from Taiwan but people know me by my English name, Phoebe.
+I am a European Political Sociology major.
+However, in practice, I had been working as a strategic partnership manager in semiconductor company prior to my move to Germany.

-When I was much younger, I was much more idealistic and believed in making a difference by working for NGOs or humanitarian organizations.
-As I grew older, I learned the reality is that, the majority of the world follows money.
-MBA is a way for me to learn how to use money, this attraction of human, to make a positive difference to the earth, where we call home, and which we have been damaging for centuries.
+When I was younger, I was much more idealistic and believed in making a difference by working for NGOs or humanitarian organizations.
+As I grew older, I learned the reality is that the majority of the world follows money.
+An MBA was a way for me to learn how to use money, to make a positive difference to the earth, which we call home and which we have been damaging for centuries.

-Originally, HHL was a backup plan from Copenhagen Business School in case if I do not get the scholarship there.
-However, during the interview, I found out that Mr. John Morton, the former senior director of Climate Change for Obama’s administration is an advisor at HHL, that changed my direction to be coming to HHL as this is where I believe where I will find the answer to the balance between the environment and capitalism.
+Originally, HHL was a backup plan to my first choice Copenhagen Business School in case I do not get the scholarship there.
+However, during the HHL application interview, I found out that Mr. John Morton, the former senior director of Climate Change for Obama’s administration, is an advisor at HHL.
+That changed my priorities and I decided to attend HHL as this is where I believed I would find the answer to the balance between the environmental issues and capitalism.

 Experience at DBFZ boot camp

-It was an intensive two-day event as the opening for all participants to get to know one another, pitch for all of our ideas, and choose our interested business ideas to work on in teams.
-As I am passionate about environmental issues, I chose to work with a scientist from DBFZ to materialize his scientific inventions into real business plans, and further on, presented it in front of potential investors.
+It was an intensive two-day event for all participants where we got to know one another, pitch all of our ideas and choose our preferred business ideas to work on in teams.
+As I am passionate about environmental issues, I chose to work with a scientist from Deutsches Biomasseforschungszentrum (DBFZ) to materialize his scientific inventions into a feasible business plan and further present it in front of potential investors.

-I think for most classmates the situation is similar, that we do not have any free time anymore after the middle of the first term.
-However, during the free time we still had, I went to argentine tango milongas, and learned pole dancing.
+I think for most classmates the situation is similar: we do not have any free time anymore after the middle of the first term.
+However, during the free time we did have, I went to Argentine Tango Milongas and learned Pole Dance.
 The people were very friendly and fun at both venues.
-Leipzig is not a big place but it is relatively international compared to the size of the city.
+Leipzig is not a big city but it is relatively international compared to the size of the city itself.

-One of my favorite days in Leipzig so far is the day in October when some of my classmates and I biked to Cospudener See.
-It was a beautiful sunny day.
-Although the lake water was quite chilly already by then, we still jumped into the lake!
-It was a day filled with nature, peace, happiness, ice cream, and Moroccan food.
+One of my favorite days in Leipzig so far was one day in October when some of my classmates and I biked to Cospudener See.
+It was a beautiful, sunny day.
+Although the water was still quite chilly, we still jumped into the lake!
+It was a day filled with nature, peace, happiness, ice cream and Moroccan food.